winkjs/wink-naive-bayes-text-classifier/README.md

 <img align="right" src="https://decisively.github.io/wink-logos/logo-title.png" width="100px" >

-**wink-naive-bayes-text-classifier** is a part of **[wink](https://www.npmjs.com/~sanjaya)**, which is a family of Machine Learning NPM packages.
-They consist of simple and/or higher order functions that can be combined with NodeJS `stream` and `child processes` to create recipes for analytics driven business solutions.
+Classify text, analyse sentiments, recognize user intents for chatbot using **`wink-naive-bayes-text-classifier`**.
+It is a part of [wink](https://www.npmjs.com/~sanjaya) — a growing family of high quality packages for Statistical Analysis, Natural Language Processing and Machine Learning in NodeJS.

-Easily classify text, analyse sentiments, recognize intents using **wink-naive-bayes-text-classifier**.
 It's [API](#api) offers a rich set of features:

 1. Configure text preparation task such as **amplify negation**, **tokenize**, **stem**, **remove stop words**, and **propagate negation** using [wink-nlp-utils](https://www.npmjs.com/package/wink-nlp-utils) or any other package of your choice.
 2. Configure **Lidstone** or **Lapalce** additive smoothing.